simonjulianl/tp/docs/UserGuide.md

 **Example:**

 &#8291;1.
-Type the command `clear t/doctor` into the command box and press `Enter` and all the doctors will be deleted.
+Type the command `clear t/doctor` into the command box.
+Press `Enter` and all the doctors will be deleted.

 ![tut-view-doctor-2](images/doctorug/tut_clear_doctor_2.png)